 It was evening when some passing men found Peter Munk lying unconscious on the ground; they turned him over and sought for some sign of life, but for some time in vain.
+"Of course, we can

 At length one of them went into the house and fetched some water and sprinkled it on his face.